Jan125/pb.chordian/readme.md

 These things are currently implemented:

 - Chord keys
 - Strumplate
 - Volume controls
 - Tempo controls
 - Sustain controls
 - Chord-hold controls
 - Auto bass-sync controls
 - Tuning controls
 - Rhythm section
 - Pattern editor
+- Keyboard mode

 These things are currently partially implemented:

- - Keyboard mode (Transposing is not implemented)
+- This section is currently empty

 These things are currently not implemented:

 - Song creation mode

 These things may be implemented:

 - Autoplayer
 - Midi input
 - Midi output